 Amy is the owner of Love n' Light Productions, LLC.
 She is an Author / Illustrator for The Tender Turtle Series.
 Her stories embrace family values.
 Every March Amy visits elementary schools to celebrate her love of literature.
 "I discuss the creative process of writing.
 I work with the children to create a story, on the spot, to encourage our youth to write." said Amy.

 Amy is the creator and director of The Tender Turtle 5K.
 An inclusive, annual, charity run held in our lovely downtown Lake Orion.
 This run/walk/roll is all about creating inclusivity, awareness and diversity.

 Amy is an active volunteer at the DDA in Lake Orion.
 She co-hosted and organized Babes on Broadway 2019, which benefited Love INC. She is also recognized for “Happy Trail” the 2020 Senior Signs for the LO graduates.
-Amy is a new member to the NOCC board as well.
+Amy is a new member on the NOCC board as well.